ehelgadottir/bergdis.github.io/html5up-ethereal/README.txt

 					...
 				</div>

-				Note: The "group" element creates a dual-row group of images_banner. images_banner inside this group will automatically wrap to the next row when they exceed its width (as defined by its span modifier).
+				Note: The "group" element creates a dual-row group of images.
+Images inside this group will automatically wrap to the next row when they exceed its width (as defined by its span modifier).
 				You can have as many groups in a gallery as you like.